-When the motor starts at temperatures between 70°F and 100°F, it will hard start for the length of time dictated by the setting of the Hard Start dial.
-After the hard start time has elapsed, the motor speed is controlled by the probe
+When the motor starts at temperatures between 70°F and 100°F, it will hard start for the length of time dictated by the hard start dial setting.
+After the hard start time has elapsed, the motor speed is controlled by the probe temperature.

 As the temperature being sensed decreases, the output voltage decreases.
-The output voltage may decrease to the determined cutout speed.
-Upon reaching the Cutout Speed dial setting, the output voltage will go to zero volts.
+The output voltage may decrease to the determined cutout speed dictated by the cutout speed dial.
+Upon reaching the cutout speed setting, the output voltage goes to zero volts.

-System restart occurs when the temperature exceeds 70°F.
+System restart will occur when the temperature exceeds 70°F.